Andrew Leamy: His Life

 The name Andrew Leamy is as commonly associated with the commercial and industrial development of the City of Hull as is the name of Philemon Wright.
 Like most of the other illustrious names of that pioneer-era - names like Nicholas Sparks and J.R.
 Booth - Andrew Leamy began his business life as an employee of the Old Squire Wright, in 1834, living and working on Wright's Columbia Farm and learning his future trade as a lumber baron.
 For a brief period of time before this, Andrew worked for Peter Aylen, taking his rafts to Quebec City.

 On May 31, 1835, his close ties with the Wright family - and Nicholas Sparks no doubt - led to his eventual marriage to Philemon Wright Jr.'s daughter, Erexina, who had become Nicholas Spark's adopted daughter after Wright Jr.'s death.
+Andrew was 19 and Erexina was 15.